ghostycapgras/ghostycapgras/README.md

 I use a translator to write complex sentences, so there will sometimes be delays in responses. :p

+I laugh at those who EXACTLY consider themselves Loki, and not just kinnies. guys, forgive me, but for me you are Kringe and iwvec :)) u are very strange!

 And sometimes I'm TOO LAZY to edit messages.
 But I don't write with periods!

 I like to create AUs related to my hyperfixations/songs (like Will Wood) and Marvel.
 I love DC and Marvel, especially Gotham.